 I’m writing to you from a stunning villa overlooking a serene beach in lush Costa Rica, but it’s not all play.
 My husband and I are here apprenticing to become providers of the African sacred medicine called iboga within the Bwiti tradition.
-This medicine granted us a healing miracle 2 years ago, which I detail in my intimate memoir, Heart Medicine: A True Love Story.
+This medicine granted us a healing miracle 2 years ago, though certainly not an easy one, which I detail in my intimate memoir, Heart Medicine: A True Love Story.
 After this experience with iboga, we were both inspired to learn how to help others with the medicine.

 Being a budding iboga provider, I asked the seasoned providers in our community a lot of questions.
 I learned that these elements can help guests to have a profoundly healing and positive experience with the medicine:

 • Cultivate clear and benevolent intentions.